ProzorroUKR/openprocurement.api/docs/source/frameworks/dps/tutorial.rst

 .. http:example:: tutorial/get-framework-after-qualification-period-modified.http
    :code:

-There is a new object `periodChangeHistory` in framework with previous `qualificationPeriod.endDate` and new one.
+There is a new object `changes` in framework with previous `qualificationPeriod.endDate` and new one.
 All period changes will be saved in this object.

 Registering submission
 ----------------------